Registering your interest

 - Provide all requested information

-- Above all, ensure that you prepare in plenty of time and that your completed tender is submitted to the Council by the time and date specified within the tender document and on the system.
-Tenders are usually opened on the same day as the closing date/time by a panel of officers in accordance with internal procurement rules.
+- Above all, ensure that you prepare in plenty of time and also that your completed tender is submitted via eTenderWales by the time and date specified with the tender documentation and on the system.
+Tender responses are usually opened on the same day as the closing date/time and means that late tenders are not accepted.

-Following receipt of your tender submission, we may contact you to clarify certain aspects of your tender and/or attend a meeting to discuss your tender submission.
-We may also decide that a visit to your business premises is necessary to assess your ability to satisfy the requirements of the particular contract.
+Following receipt of your tender submission we will schedule evaluation of tender responses received.
+All tenders are evaluated at face value upon the information provided by you and scores are allocated to the quality submissions in line with the methodologies contained within the tender documents.
+Price submissions are normally evaluated on a lowest cost basis using a formula to calculate highest bids, however, other methods of price evaluation may be used such as average, narrow average.
+We may contact you to clarify certain aspects of your tender and/or ask you to attend a meeting to discuss your tender submission.
+We may also decide that a visit to your business premises is necessary to assess your ability to satisfy the requirements of a particular contract.

-Whether you win or lose the tender, you will be entitled to a de-brief.
-This will help you to understand where you were not successful and may assist you in planning for future tender submissions.
+Whether you win or lose, you will be entitled to a de-brief and this is usually provided in the outcome letters sent through eTenderWales.
+This will help you to understand where you were not successful and may assist you in planning for future submissions.

-As a supplier/tenderer/partner/customer/agency providing services to the Council, you should be aware of the Our Obligations And Its Responsibilities Under The Freedom Of Information Act 2000 to provide on request access to recorded information held by it.
+As a supplier/tenderer/partner/customer/agency providing services to the Council, you should be aware of our obligations and responsibilities under the Freedom of Information Act 2000 to provide, upon request, access to recorded information held by the Council.

-On a regional level, we collaborate with a number of neighbouring authorities to deliver various projects collaboratively.
-Helping To Produce Significant Savings and other Efficiencies and Sharing Best Practice.
+On a regional level, we collaborate with a number of neighbouring Local Authorities to deliver various projects, helping to provide significant savings and sharing best practice.